civictechsweden/civictech.se/_hackathons/meetup-4-en.md

 ## Program
 * 18.00 What is OGP?
 * 18.15 Experiences from another country
-* 18.40 The cabinet office presents their draft
+* 18.40 The cabinet office presents their draft (to be confirmed)
 * 19.15 Proposals for improvement
 * 20.15 Possibility of continuing the conversation at a bar

+(The place for the event might change during week 16 so stay updated!)

  Hope to see you there!